repson/snippetbox/README.md

 ## Description

-This application lets people paste and share snippets of text, abit like Pastebin or Github's Gists.
+This application lets people paste and share snippets of text, a bit like Pastebin or Github's Gists.

 ![snippetbox](./ui/static/img/screenshot.png)